Am I good enough?

 If you do have any problems, House staff and Personal Tutors are always around, and will be able to help you sort out difficulties with your timetable, with friends or with other tutors.
 You’ll go home every third weekend, as well as during holidays, and can contact your family at any time outside lessons or rehearsals – so you won’t feel as far away as you might think.
 On top of that, there are lots of social activities organised for evenings and weekends which means that most of the time, students have a wonderful time living at Chetham’s.

-You can find out more about how students feel about life at Chetham’s, and more details about boarding, on the Pastoral and Boarding pages.
+You can find out more about how students feel about life at Chetham’s, and more details about boarding, on our Study at Chetham’s pages.

 What happens to Choristers after the age of 13?

 Boy and girl choristers at Manchester Cathedral study at Chetham’s whilst they are choristers, usually between the ages of 8 and 13.
 Boys whose voices break early may cease to be choristers sooner.
-All choristers receive their academic education through Chetham’s and also take individual instrumental lessons – usually on piano, unless they already play another instrument when they join the School.
-In their final year as choristers, students must audition as instrumental students at Chetham’s and follow the same process as other students.
+All choristers receive their academic education through Chetham’s and also take individual instrumental lessons.
+In their final year as choristers, students may audition with Manchester Cathedral to become Choral scholars, performing alongside younger choristers and professional lay clerks; or may audition as singers or instrumental students at Chetham’s following the same process as other students.
 If they are offered a place, they should then become eligible for funding through the Music and Dance Scheme.
-Places are not guaranteed, but working and studying in the environment of a specialist music school can stand choristers in good stead when preparing for audition.
+Places are not guaranteed, but working and studying in the environment of a specialist music school stands choristers in good stead when preparing for audition.

 Find out more about becoming a Chorister.